thericktastic/node-server-testing-challenge/notes.md

 // use routers

-// set up initial endpoint to test if server is live server.get("/", (req, res) => {
+// set up initial route to test if server is live server.get("/", (req, res) => {
   res.json({ api: "leggggooo!!!" });
 });